Harry Potter Warner Bros Studio Tour

 Leavesden near Watford, London

-Timed entry for The tour is normally booked for 1.30pm with departure at 5.30pm (entry time can vary by date with timings adjusted acordingly).
+Timed entry for The Tour is normally booked for 1.30pm with departure at 5pm (entry time can vary by date with timings adjusted acordingly).

 After your initial guided introduction, you will take yourself on a 3.5 hour self-guided walking tour of The Studios which offers visitors a unique experience to explore two soundstages and a backlot filled with original sets, costumes and props, animatronic creatures and breathtaking special effects.
 Along the way, you'll enjoy interactive activities such as the opportunity to 'fly' a broomstick like a member of the cast and there's also the chance to purchase a frothy cup of Butterbeer!
 Some parts of the tour are interactive and give you a fully hands-on experience, whilst some items on display can't be touched because of their unique and precious nature.

-The team behind Warner Bros.
-Studio Tour London - The Making of Harry Potter, wanted to preserve and showcase the treasure trove of thousands of intricate and beautifully-made artefacts, iconic props, costumes and sets used in a typical production so that Harry Potter fans could experience the magic of filmmaking first-hand.
-Many of the original cast and crew returned to reassemble the sets and record their memories from filming, and on 31st March 2012, the Studio Tour opened its doors.
+Harry Potter fans can experience the magic of filmmaking first-hand with many of the original cast and crew returning to reassemble the sets and record their memories from filming, and on 31st March 2012, the Studio Tour opened its doors.

 The Forbidden Forest seen in Harry Potter and the Philosopher's Stone was a combination of location and studio shooting.
 This moved entirely to the Studio for Harry Potter and the Chamber of Secrets in order to house Aragog's lair and continued to grow throughout the film series.
 While shooting for Harry Potter and the Deathly Hallows, scenic artists created backdrops that were up to six hundred feet in length.
 The Forbidden Forest seen at the Studio Tour is filled with 19 trees each with a diameter of over 12 feet.

 The Diagon Alley set constantly changed throughout the film series.
 Since its construction, walls have shifted, shop fronts have moved and entire buildings have been carefully tweaked, leaning just slightly, to create the street that is seen in the films.
-Many of the set pieces were also re-dressed for use in the village of Hogsmeade for Harry Potter and the Prisoner of Azkaban.
+Many of the Diagon Alley set pieces were also re-dressed for use in the village of Hogsmeade for Harry Potter and the Prisoner of Azkaban.
+The original design of the street combined the rich details from the Harry Potter books with inspiration from the streets described in the works of Charles Dickens.
 Diagon Alley is home to not only Gringotts Bank, Flourish and Blotts and Mr Mulpepper's Apothecary but also the dusty Ollivanders wand shop, where Harry's wand famously chose him.
 The shop was home to more than 17,000 individually labelled wand boxes during filming.

 PLEASE NOTE: Price is per person and based on two people sharing a twin/double room.
 Single room supplements and upgrades are not included.